Integrated product design

 Do another master's degree!

-After successfully completing their Bachelor’s degree, good graduates have the opportunity to gain further qualifications with a Master’s degree.
-Coburg University of applied sciences and arts offers the Master’s degree course in Design for this purpose.
+After successfully completing their Bachelor's degree, good graduates have the opportunity to gain further qualifications with a Master's degree.
+Coburg University of Applied Sciences offers a Master's degree in Design for this purpose.

 Insights